wgmo/graphtik/docs/source/arch.rst

         by :meth:`.Pipeline.compute()` and populated with user-inputs, or must be created externally with those values and fed into the said method.

-        The class inherits :class:`collections.ChainMap`, to keep a separate dictionary for each operation executed (+1 for user-inputs).
+        The class inherits :class:`collections.ChainMap`, to keep the results of each operation executed in a separate dictionary **layer** (+1 for user-inputs).

         The results of the last operation executed "win" in the *outputs* produced, and the base (least precedence) is the user-inputs given when the execution